Randomized Experimental Design via Geographic Clustering: Algorithm

 \section{Algorithm}

 We now present the GeoCUTS algorithm.
-The input is a set of locations from which a single user has issued queries.
+The input is a set of locations and individual users who have issued queries there.
 The algorithm proceeds in two phases.
-In Phase 1, we build a graph from the given data by discretizing locations and assigning edges between nodes for which there is frequent transit (see Algorithm \ref{alg:graph-building}).
-This algorithm is designed to be run massively in parallel.
-Each step in the computation can be distributed among individual vertices simply with knowledge of their neighborhood.
+In Phase 1, we build a graph from the given data by setting nodes to discretized locations and assigning edges between pairs of nodes that frequently share users.
 In Phase 2, we find a clustering of this graph by applying a geographic clustering algorithm that combines recently developed techniques.
+Both the graph-building and the graph-clustering algorithm are designed to be run massively in parallel.